Your 10-second guide to today's Australian business confidence report

 Here’s the state of play:

-- The NAB survey is based on the responses of over 540 firms across Australia’s non-farm business sector.
+- The NAB survey is based on the responses of over 400 firms across Australia’s non-farm business sectors.

-- In August there were mixed reads on the business confidence levels and conditions.

-- The headline on business confidence gauge fell to +1 from +4, the lowest level seen since July 2013.
+- In September, the headline business confidence index rose strongly, increasing from +1 to +5, the highest level since June.

-- The decline came despite the separate business conditions index jumping five points to +11, the highest level since October 2014.
-In trend terms, that which strips out month-to-month volatility, business conditions now sit at the highest level seen since 2009.

-- Fitting with the increase in the conditions gauge, the survey’s subindices on trading and profitability recorded solid improvements.
+- The NAB characterised the recovery as only “partial”, highlighting that the recovery came after “the government’s leadership uncertainties were resolved”.

+- They also noted that the improvement was not broad-based, falling among mining, construction and finance firms.

 Business Insider Emails & Alerts